 Internships for academic credit help students advance towards graduation by fulfilling coursework requirements in their major or minor area(s) of study.

 Additionally, internships for academic credit complement other academic experiences, helping students gain deeper understandings of the communication theories, concepts, and skills that they are learning in their classes.

 On the practical side, internships give students a chance to experience a real working environment, apply their communication knowledge, learn new skills, engage in professional networking, and test out a career path.
 Internships give students practical work experience that they can use as they advance along their career paths.

-All undergraduates majoring in COMM must complete 2 units of COMM 198, Applied Activity in Communication.
+All undergraduates majoring in COMM must complete 2 units Applied Activity work.
 There are several different options for completing the COMM 198 requirement, with COMM Internships being just one option.

-Since all of the 198 options except 157SL are offered in 1-unit modules, students can potentially "mix and match" Applied Activities.
-For example, a student could complete 1 unit as a COMM Internship and 1 unit as Forensics, COMM Center coach/mentor/100W consultant, or COMM social media team.
+Since all of the 198 options except 157SL and COMMSA are offered in 1-unit modules, students can potentially "mix and match" Applied Activities.
+For example, a student could complete 1 unit as a COMM Internship and 1 unit as Forensics, COMM Center coach/writing consultant, or COMM social media team.